kin-labs/kin-ios-ramp-demo/README.md

     }
 ```

-This pases the wallet address set on the Kin.swift file
+This passes the wallet address set on the Kin.swift file

 ```
 let address = kin?.address()